Joel-HsienChi/PointRobotUi/Developer_Manual.md

       String that represent current searching type, including `all`, `id`, etc.
       Initially set to `all`

+      - `value`
+      String that handle the specific value for searching operation later.

    2. `show_login_history(self, pages):`
       This function will capture user's information from database according to the current